jlp765/nim_iup_dsl/README.md

 # nim_iup_dsl
 Nim Domain Specific Language for building a GUI in the NIM programing language using the IUP GUI library

+# Requirements

+Requires V3.0 of IUP library  (iup30.dll for win or libiup3.0.so for Linux).
+It probably works with lower versions, but uses some V3.0 or higher functionality.

+Unfortunately, the current IUP wrapper for Nim is 3.0 or older, so DO NOT use newer version of IUP until the wrapper in Nim is updated.

+# Limitations

+This is the first draft, so has had limited testing.

+Only tested on win7 64 bit, so far.

+It does not include the canvas which requires the iupcd library.

+It covers a fair proportion of widgets, but not all (yet).

+# Example code

+The iup_dsl.nim does not properly work as a module yet.

+Modify the test code in iup_dsl.nim to try out the DSL.